Influencing Skills – How to Influence People who can Make or Break Your Innovation Plans

 - Level of support.
 Decide how supportive of your plans this person is right now – low to high.

 - Then place the name of the person where your decisions for 1 and 2 intersect.

 For each of these high importance people, think of who they listen to and are swayed by.
-Make sure that you add the names of those people who influence the influencers to the grid as well, locating them appropriately in terms of importance and support.
+Make sure that you add the names of those people who influence the influencers to the grid as well.
+Locate them appropriately in terms of importance and support.

-- Put yourself in the shoes of each person, and do your best to see things from their perspective, even if you don’t agree with their views; and
+- Put yourself in the shoes of each person.
+Do your best to see things from their perspective, even if you don’t agree with their views; and

 - Strive to achieve a mutually beneficial outcome.